-The remaining courses are electives; of these, at least one must be selected from each of the following subject areas:
+The remaining courses are electives; of these, at least one course is recommended from each of the following subject areas:

-- · Political Economy
+- Political Economy

 - International Economy

-- Canadian Institutions and Policy
+- · Canadian Institutions and Policy

 See specific listings below.

 Students majoring in economics are eligible for the Work-Study Project, ECON 4506, in their fourth year.